edkolev/tmuxline.vim/README.md

 if-shell "test -f [file]" "source [file]"
 ```

-Note that :Tmuxline and :TmuxlineSnapshot are available only when vim is inside a tmux sesion.
+Note that `:Tmuxline` and `:TmuxlineSnapshot` are available only when vim is inside a tmux session.

 ## Configuration